aldevv/katac/README.md

 - **Organized Practice:** Create day folders to neatly store katas for each day of practice.
 - **Effortless Copying:** Copy a kata into the designated day folder with a single command.
 - **Seamless Execution:** Run katas effortlessly from within their respective day folders.
+- **Interactive Selection:** Choose example katas with multi-select interface.
+- **Self-Update:** Upgrade to the latest version with one command.

 # Install
 ## Quick Install (Recommended)